akuklev/akuklev/what-are-dependent-types.md

 § What Makes Dependent Typing Difficult?
 ----------------------------------------

-Let's take a closer look at the signature
+Having seen how useful dependent typing is, one might wonder why they are not widely adopted.
+To answer this question, let us take a closer look at the signature
 ```cpp
 main(nat argc, string[argc + 1] argv) {
   ...